High Performance Computing

 >> Knowledgebase > High Performace Computing

 Research Computing offers various storage arrays which can be customized to satisfy unique needs.
-Basic fixed price storage rates starting in October 2013 are $450/TB per 3 years for non backed up storage.
-The cost for backed up storage is $900/TB per 3 years.
+Basic fixed price backed-up storage is $900/TB per 3 years.

 >> Knowledgebase > Storage